boneill02/ultrachip/README.md

 z x c v
 ```

+## Disassembler

+The disassembler converts a ROM's bytecode into human-readable "assembly"
+instructions.

-### Disassembler
+### Usage

 ```
 dis [-al] [-o outputfile] rom
 ```

-The disassembler will print the corresponding CHIP-8 "assembly" instructions for the ROM's bytecode.
-The `-a` argument toggles printing of addresses and the `-l` instruction toggles printing of labels.
+* `-a` toggles printing of addresses
+* `-l` toggles printing of auto-generated labels
+* `-o` writes the output to the specified file